duneroadrunner/SaferCPlusPlus/README.md

 Probably the most noticeable difference though, is that SaferCPlusPlus does not (universally) restrict the number and type of references to an object that can exist at one time (i.e. the "exclusivity of mutable references") the way Rust does.
 With respect to memory safety, the benefit of this restriction is that it ensures that objects with "arbitrary lifespan" (like an element in a (resizable) vector) are not decommissioned while other references to that object still exist.
 But most objects do not have "arbitrary lifespan" (both Rust and SaferCPlusPlus encourage most objects to have "scope lifespan"), so most of the time, from a memory safety perspective, this restriction is not necessary.
 So SaferCPlusPlus (and the lifetime checker too) are more selective about what restrictions are applied and when.

 There are situations where restrictions on object accessibility can be beneficial or essential for reasons other than (single-threaded) memory safety.
 (To help ensure data race safety of asynchronously shared objects, for example.)
-For those cases, the library does provide facilities for the enforcement of "access control" restrictions, including essentially the [equivalent](#exclusive-writer-objects) of Rust's `RefCell` wrapper.
+For those cases, the library does provide facilities for the enforcement of "access control" restrictions, including essentially the [(reverse) counterpart](#exclusive-writer-objects) to Rust's `RefCell` wrapper.

 Overall though, there's probably more commonality than difference between the Rust and the SaferCPlusPlus memory safety strategies.
 At least compared to other current languages.
 So, perhaps as expected, you could think of the comparison between SaferCPlusPlus and Rust as essentially the comparison between C++ and Rust, with diminished discrepancies in memory safety and performance.